Quickstart

 Use member hash to protect sensitive information of your users

-If you set the memberId using predictable values such as user ID or email, an unauthorized third party might acquire your user’s memberId.
-The unauthorized access might allow the malicious third party to gain your user’s sensitive information, including mobile number and chat logs which can lead to a security breach.
-Enable member hash for your channel to improve the security level.
+you set the memberId using predictable values such as user ID or email, an unauthorized third party might obtain your user’s memberId.
+This unauthorized access might allow the malicious third party to access your user’s sensitive information, including mobile numbers and chat logs, leading to a security breach.
+Enable the member hash for your channel to enhance the security level.

 Below is an example of Boot a member user with a specific MEMBER_ID.